10 Simple Steps to Secure Your WiFi Network from Hackers

 9. Update Your Routers’ Firmware

 To secure your router from hackers you should make sure that the router’s firmware is up to date.
-The most router does not have auto-update functionality, so you have to do it manually.
+Most router does not have auto-update functionality, so you have to do it manually.

 To update the router’s firmware go to the manufacturer’s site and look for the latest firmware.
 Download the firmware file and go to your router setting and install it.